[ PILLAR 4 / SEO, AEO, AND GEO: WHAT THEY MEAN AND WHICH YOU NEED ]

 4. Check the scoreboard: ask the engines those five questions and see whose content the answers are built from.

-5. That last step is the whole diagnosis in miniature, and it is what our AI Visibility Scan does across the full question landscape for you, including who currently owns the answers in your category.
+5. That last step is the whole diagnosis in miniature, and it's what our AI Visibility Scan does across the full question landscape for you, including who currently owns the answers in your category.

 The PLB Perspective

-What I want established owners to notice is that this shift runs in your favor for once.
-The old game rewarded publishing volume, and volume goes to whoever can afford the content mill.
-Extraction rewards something else: having a real answer worth quoting.
-Twenty years of expertise produces better answers than any content calendar.
-AEO is the first optimization discipline where the veteran holds the raw material advantage, and most veterans have not noticed yet.
+That's why this era runs in favor of business owners with real answers.
+The old game rewarded volume, and volume goes to whoever can afford the content mill.
+Extraction rewards having an answer worth quoting, and twenty years of expertise produces better answers than any content calendar.

-My practical counsel: do not study AEO, do it once.
-Take the question a prospect asked you this week, publish a page that answers it the way you answered them, structured plainly, and check next month whether the engines picked it up.
-One honest page teaches you more than a course, and it starts compounding while the course-takers are still on module three.
+So don't study AEO.
+Do it once.
+Take the question a prospect asked you this week, publish a page that answers it the way you answered them, and check next month whether the engines picked it up.
+One honest page teaches you more than a course.

 Cindy Anne Molchany Cindy Anne Molchany · Founder